 By Xiling Gu

-To better understand the underserved market of female players,.
-That’s about the same percentage of American women ages from 10 to 65 who play mobile games.
+She has striven to understand the underserved market of female players.
+Nearly 41% of American women play mobile games.
 The significant number fuels Gorman’s confidence to build her company into a multi-billion-dollar business and become the No. 1 casual mobile gaming company.

 When asked what advice she would give to women committed to achieving something people in a “man’s domain” she said: “Exude confidence and understand that your difference in perspective can be your strength.
 As a woman in a male-dominated industry, you can add value through your diversity in ways that few others can.’’